joaquim-verges/ProjectorAndroidStudio/README.md

 3. Search for "Debian" and choose the latest community Debian distribution (Debian 10 "Buster" at the time of writing)
 4. Pick the instance type, I suggest one with at least 8Gb RAM, preferrably more
 5. Choose how much storage you need, I suggest at least 20Gb (you can always expand this later)
-6. When it comes to the security rules, you need to add a new one to be able to access the port that Projector will use
+6. When it comes to the security section, you need to add a new inbound rule to be able to access the port that Projector will use
-* Add a new custom TCP rule with port 8888 (or any port you like, will be useful in the next steps)
+* Add a new custom TCP inbound rule with port 8888 (or any port you like, will be useful in the next step)
-* If you want to secure access, you can choose to only open this rule to your IP adress
+* If you want to secure access, you can choose to only allow connections only from your own IP adress (recommended)
 7. Choose a private key to access the instance and start it
 8. Write down the IP addresss (ipv4) shown in the EC2 console